-Orville Dewey, 1794-, a well known Unitarian clergyman and author, was born in Sheffield, Massachusetts, graduated with distinction at Williams College in 1814, and afterward studied theology at Andover.
-For a while he was assistant to Dr. W. E. Channing in Boston.
-He has since been pastor in New Bedford, New York City, and Boston.
-He has made two or three voyages to Europe, and has published accounts of his travels.
+Orville Dewey, 1794-1882, a well known Unitarian elergyman and author, was born in Sheffield, Massachusetts, graduated with distinction at Williams College in 1814, and afterward studied theology at Andover.
+For a while he was assistant to Dr. W. E. Channing in Boston, and later, was a pastor in New Bedford, New York City, and Boston.
+He made two or three voyages to Europe, and published accounts of his travels.